 Each step on the wage scale represents a completed year of service as a Police Officer with the Fairfield Township Police Department.
 Employees will advance to the next succeeding step on their anniversary dates of hire and the affected Officer's pay shall be adjusted according to the change in category on the next pay period after the anniversary date.
+The Chief, in his/her sole discretion, will determine the step at which a lateral entry will begin.
+No lateral entry may begin at the top step.
+Those hired under the lateral entry will advance to the next succeeding step on their anniversary dates of hire.
+Those hired as laterals will not be eligible to be promoted to Sergeant or hold any specialized position for the first twenty-four (24) months of employment with the Township.

-A. Retroactive to the closest pay period (before or after) to April 1, 2018, rates of pay for bargaining unit employees shall increase by 3 % and shall be as follows:
+A. Retroactive to the closest pay period (before or after) to April 1, 2021, rates of pay for bargaining unit employees shall increase by 2 % and shall be as follows:

-0-1 Year 1-2 Years 2-3 Years 3-4 Years 4-5 Years 5+ Years Hourly \$25.79 \$27.59 \$29.56 \$31.51 \$33.43 Annual \$ \$ \$ \$ \$ \$\$
+0-1 Year 1-2 Years 2-3 Years 3-4 Years 4-5 Years 5+ Years Hourly \$25.97 \$27.77 \$29.71 \$31.83 \$33.94 \$36.01 Annual \$ \$ \$ \$ \$ \$